wdonadelli/PSWrequest/index.md

 This method is a shortcut and its operation is similar to the `insert` method, however it aims to update information in the database.

-The method has one more argument than the `insert` method, the `$where`.
-This method should indicate which key within the `$data` argument will be used to set the update target.
+he method has one more argument than the `insert` method, the` $where` argument.
+This argument should indicate which key within the `$data` argument will be used to set the update target.

 ```php
 $myData = Array(